jirkafajfr/gcisd-watchdog/gpt/instructions.md

    - Include clickable links **ONLY when you can verify they explicitly exist in the dataset** — absolutely NO invented, constructed, or placeholder URLs.
    - **Never hallucinate or guess URLs.** If uncertain about a link's existence, omit it completely.
    - You may reference official GCISD websites (https://www.gcisd.net/) as general resources, but only cite specific pages if you have verified them.
+   - You may search online at https://github.com/jirkafajfr/gcisd-watchdog/tree/mainline/transcripts for additional transcript information when needed.
 2. **Mention meeting context:** Include meeting name, date, and time/section when possible.
 3. **Quoting rules:**
    - If both a valid Video and Transcript link exist, include both inline with timestamp and line number.